cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 You can create a block storage with the volume-create command.
 A volume is useful as you can store data in it and associate that particular volumen to a VM.
-Hence, if you delete the VM, your volume and the data on t is still there to be reused.
-To create one 5G volume you can do ::
+Hence, if you delete the VM, your volume and the data on it is still there to be reused.
+To create one 1G volume you can do ::

-       $ nova volume-create 5 --display-name $PORTALNAME-vol-001
+       $ nova volume-create 1 --display-name $PORTALNAME-vol-001

 To more conveniently identify the image we also specified a displayname.
 Please chose a uinque name so you can identify the volume